Looking for a complex, dark fresh tomato perfect for your next gourmet summer meal? Try out the fabulous Black Krim

 Black Krim tomatoes can be grown at home from seed or can be purchased as potted seedling plants from a plant nursery.
 If growing from seed, purchase your Black Krim tomato seeds in the winter and plant them indoors 6-8 weeks before the last frost in your area (usually this means sowing seeds indoors sometime in February-March).

 Specialty nurseries may carry seedling Black Krim tomato plants (although this variety is less common than others like Brandywine).
 Whether you’re growing from seed or from purchased seedlings, don’t put them outdoors until the threat of frost has passed.
 Although they are hardier than some other tomato varieties, Black Krim tomato plants can be damaged at temperatures below 43°F (6°C).

 Once outdoors, plant your Black Krim tomato plants in nutrient-rich soil that drains water easily.
-These are large plants which should be spaced about 2 feet apart.
-They grow particularly well in raised garden beds and in large containers like wine barrel gardens.
+These are large plants that should be spaced about 2 feet apart.
 Put the Black Krim plants in a location where their leaves get direct sunlight for at least 6-8 hours per day.
-Also ensure they are close to a water spout so they will be watered frequently (a drip irrigation system is excellent for watering tomato plants).
+This will help stop the leaves from turning yellow.
+Also, ensure they are close to a water spout so they will be watered frequently.

 Black Krim tomato plants are indeterminate, meaning their vines keep growing longer and longer throughout the season.
 These larger vines require a significant trellis or cage structure to support them.

-Heirloom tomato plants like Black Krim are heavy feeders, and can benefit from high-quality organic fertilizer.
-Start with some homemade compost (or store-bought organic compost if you don’t have homemade).
-For an extra nutrient boost, try an organic tomato fertilizer, like one of these options:
+Heirloom tomato plants like Black Krim are heavy feeders and can benefit from high-quality organic fertilizer.
+Start with some homemade compost or try an organic tomato fertilizer.